biohazardxxx/Crew-Composer/docs/best-practices.md

 - Attach tools at the agent level via `tool_names`.
 - Keep tool sets minimal and purposeful; avoid loading everything by default.
-- Use `crewai-template list-tools` to verify which tool names are available (including MCP tools with prefixes).
+- Use `crew-composer list-tools` to verify which tool names are available (including MCP tools with prefixes).

 ## MCP integration